LucioFuoco19/Master-Degree-Projects/README.md

 # Master-Degree-Projects
-In this repository i'll put every project that I have to do during my master degree at POLITO
+:it: In questo repository raccolgo i progetti sviluppati, singolarmente e in gruppo, durante il mio percorso di studi magistrale in Artificial Intelligence & Data Analytics presso il Politecnico di Torino.
+Verranno aggiunti progressivamente man mano che il percorso avanza.

+:en: In this repository I collect the projects developed, both individually and in groups, during my Master’s degree in Artificial Intelligence & Data Analytics at Politecnico di Torino.
+They will be progressively added as my studies advance.